acm-ndsu/acm-ndsu.github.io/_posts/2015-6-11-2015-meeting-minutes.md

     - Jordan is going to talk with them

 - Meeting times
-    - 8:00 PM Central time
+    - 8:00 PM Thursdays Central time